jastev/azure-intro/concepts/regions.md

 Regions
 =======
-Azure datacenters are distributed around the world in what are called "regions" (though the parameter name in the xplat cli is sometimes misleadingly labelled "location").
-Even when there are two datacenters in the same proximal geographic area (e.g. East US and East US 2, both in Virginia), they are considered separate regions.
+Azure datacenters are distributed around the world in what are called "regions" Even when there are two datacenters in the same proximal geographic area (e.g. East US and East US 2, both in Virginia), they are considered separate regions.